Vilcek Foundation: The Synchromists and Oscar Bluemner's Sonnet Series (2020-2022)

 In early 2020, the Vilcek Foundation launched two concurrent exhibitions in the Vilcek Foundation's headquarters, The Synchromists, and Oscar Bluemner's Sonnet Series.

 The Synchromists includes works by Morgan Russell and Stanton Macdonald-Wright, the founders of Synchromism.

-Oscar Bluemner’s Sonnet Series comprises a series of sketches for paintings by Oscar Bluemner based on 12 sonnets by poet Eirene Mungo-Park.
+Oscar Bluemner's Sonnet Series comprises a series of sketches for paintings by Oscar Bluemner based on 12 sonnets by poet Eirene Mungo-Park.

-The exhibitions were displayed at the Vilcek Foundation in the spring of 2020; as a result of the COVID-19 pandemic, the foundation pivoted to launch these exhibitions online on the foundation’s website.
+The exhibitions were displayed at the Vilcek Foundation in the spring of 2020; as a result of the COVID-19 pandemic, the foundation pivoted to launch these exhibitions online on the foundation's website.
 Both exhibitions are now part of the Vilcek Foundation's traveling exhibition initiative.

 In Summer of 2022 The Synchromists opened at the Thyssen-Bornemisza Museum in Madrid.

 Marsden Hartley: Adventurer in the Arts (2021)

 Marsden Hartley: Adventurer in the Arts debuted at the Bates College Museum of Art in Lewiston, Maine in September, 2021.
 Curated by Emily Schuchardt Navratil, Marsden Hartley: Adventurer in the Arts brings together over 35 paintings and drawings spanning four decades of artwork by American Modernist Marsden Hartley.

 To organize this unique exhibition, the Vilcek Foundation partnered with the Bates College Museum of Art, home to the Marsden Hartley Memorial Collection.

-The exhibition is accompanied by a full-color catalog from Merrell Publishers.
+The exhibition is accompanied by a full-colour catalogue from Merrell Publishers.